-The FAMU ombudswoman is an independent person who acts to create space for trustful help to students and employees of FAMU.
+The FAMU Ombudswoman is an independent person who is not a teacher at FAMU, she is an advisor to the Dean of FAMU and the Rector of AMU, and through her work she creates space for confidential assistance to students, employees of FAMU.
 Her mission is to co-create a safe and fair studying and working environment, support diversity and improve the accessibility of studies for students with special needs.
 In her activity, she focuses primarily on mediation and other adequate methods of resolving disputes and complaints with a view to protecting students, teachers and other employees.
 With her activity, she contributes towards developing FAMU’s internal culture and fair and democratic operation.

 Mgr.
 Pavlína Junová graduated from the Faculty of Arts of the Masaryk University in Brno in single-subject Psychology.
 She completed the on-premises part of Gestalt Therapy training.
 Over the ten years of her practice, she has been focusing primarily on psychotherapy and psychology counselling.
 She has worked with children, adolescents, adults and entire families.
 She has experience with both group and individual therapy.
 She currently works as a psychotherapist at Psychosomatické centrum Praha.
 In her private practice, she provides couples therapy and works as a supervisor for a team of social service workers.
 As a volunteer for Bílý kruh bezpečí, she works with crime victims.
 She has experience with particularly vulnerable victims.

 Consultations: every Tuesday, 09:30 - 11:30, classroom U7 (3rd floor, Lažanský's Palace, FAMU)